BrettMayson/HEMTT/book/configuration/index.md

 #### include

 By default, those 5 files are included in the build directory if they exist in the root of your project.
 You do not need to add them to your list.
-Additon files or [glob path](https://en.wikipedia.org/wiki/Glob_(programming)) can be added to the list.
+Additional files or [glob paths](https://en.wikipedia.org/wiki/Glob_(programming)) can be added to the list.

 **.hemtt/project.toml**